roadwarriorslive/Pipulate/README.rst

 - You must be using a Google Spreadsheet in online mode.
 - You must be on Python >= 3.x.
 - You must copy the "key" found in the URL to the above code.
-- When the Google prompt pops up, you must use an account that also has permission to edit the GSheet you're editing (can/probably will be the same account).
+- When the Google prompt pops up, you must grant permission with an account that has access to the GSheet you're editing (can be the same account).

 ****************************************
 Things about OAuth2 you should eventually know
 ****************************************

-Pipulate asks you once for access once and never again until things goes wrong and you have to login again.
+Upon first-run, Pipulate asks you once for access once and never again until things goes wrong and you have to login again.
 We've all seen Google forget passwords you've asked it to remember before, sending you instead to the browser for re-authentication (sometimes with double-authentication).
 Same thing here.
+That's just a (good) thing with paranoid OAuth2.

 Even with Google's extra security, you should be aware that a file named ouath.dat is dropped in your working directory (where you Jupyter Notebook